 Anyone who has ever gone to college will attest to the fact that life as a college student never gets easy.
 You have to juggle academics, social life, and the economics of living alone.
 As such, it can become hectic and a bit overwhelming to get on top of every aspect without a proper plan.
-With the advancement in tech over the years, students can easily integrate this aspect in planning and managing their school life.
+With the advancement in tech over the years, students can easily integrate this aspect into planning and managing their school life.
 It can students learn, manage time, and stay updated with campus happenings, among others.

 Useful Apps for College Learners

 - ANkiMobile Flashcard.
-The app supports scientific mark-up and multimedia as demonstrated on its company website.
-It comes as a free access platform for android users but costs about $24.99 for iOS users.
+The app supports scientific markup and multimedia as demonstrated on its company website.
+It comes as a free access platform for Android users but costs about $24.99 for iOS users.

 - Blackboard App.
 It is a standard well-loved management system used for learning purposes across many colleges in the United States.
 The app gives learners access to course materials online or in-person virtual lessons.

 - Evernote.
 It’s a platform that allows students to take notes, besides giving the users the option of syncing the information across diverse devices.
-You can easily create action lists, digitize documents, and save webpages.
+You can easily create action lists, digitize documents, and save web pages.

 - Google Calendar.
 It’s more common than other apps because of the popularity of Google as a whole.
-However, the app can become crucial for students in organizing events, creating reminders, sharing, among others.
+However, the app can become crucial for students in organizing events, creating reminders, and sharing, among others.

 - Google Drive.
 You can use this platform to store information, and it makes it ideal for tasks such as term papers or other shared working documents.

 - Mendeley.
 It’s a PDF reader that also plays a vital role in managing references.
-You can easily highlight and annotate PDFs, generate citations and references, search materials from online libraries, besides syncing your work to different devices.
+You can easily highlight and annotate PDFs, generate citations and references, and search materials from online libraries, besides syncing your work to different devices.